 - severe allergies to neomycin or kanamycin (types of antibiotic)

 In some cases having the MMR vaccine should be put off until a later date.
 Your child should wait to have MMR if they have a very high fever, or if they had:

 - another live vaccine (including BCG) in the last 4 weeks

-- asthma, eczema, hay fever or ‘snuffles’
+- asthma, eczema, hay fever, or most food intolerances

 - minor infections without fever

 The second dose of the MMR vaccine gives the best level of protection to the most number of children.